eduvpn/documentation/FIREWALLD.md

     $ sudo firewall-cmd --zone=external --add-interface=eth0 --permanent

-If you are NOT using NetworkManager, simple add `ZONE=external` to `/etc/sysconfig/network-scripts/ifcfg-eth0`.
+If you are NOT using NetworkManager, simply add `ZONE=external` to `/etc/sysconfig/network-scripts/ifcfg-eth0`.

 To make sure everything works out, it is best to reboot and then verify if